Amidst All The Same: The Problem of Vague Writing in Business

 February 2023

 Vagueness has found a comfy home in much of today's business writing.
-Vague writing speaks of everything and nothing, leaving readers overburdened and unmoved.
+Vague writing speaks of everything and nothing, leaving readers of it overburdened and unmoved.

-Why professional business writing has become a willing host to vagueness isn't obvious.
-It's not a market phenomenon; readers will never be impressed by language they can't relate to.
-Lofty pitches and product descriptions that defy comprehension leave poor impressions, not great ones.
+Why professional business writing has become a willing host of vagueness isn't obvious.
+It's not a market phenomenon because readers aren't moved by language they can't relate to.
+Lofty pitches and product offerings that defy comprehension leave poor impressions, not great ones.

 This sounds obvious, but then why is it so often ignored?
-Partly because the hardest part about good communication is expressing big ideas simply, distilling the point, being conversational, and being honest.
+Partly because the hardest part about good communication is expressing big ideas simply and distilling the point.
 The goal is to say a lot with little, but this is hard, and more often we get very little from too much when it comes to writing.

 Aside from the difficulty of concise writing, another contributor to the problem of vague writing is the sense that simply being a provider of goods or services is not enough.
 For some businesses, the effort to present themselves as "more than" becomes a distraction from their real value to consumers.
-Trying to be "more than" shows up in writing in two ways:
+This shows up in writing in two ways:

-1. (a) Dense, jargon-filled language in an attempt to sound impressive.
+1. (1) Dense, jargon-filled language in an attempt to sound superior.

-2. (b) Big statements aligned to trendy narratives unrelated to the product or service.
+2. (2) Big statements aligned to trendy narratives unrelated to the product or service.

 In our view, neither of these is worth pursuing.

-The first will result in a lack of reader comprehension.
+The first will lead to a total lack of reader comprehension.
 Confronted with stilted, jargon-heavy language, will readers understand the point?
 Does the author?
 Unlikely.
-The merits of a good thing don't rest in how it's described, but they can easily become lost in it.
-In this scenario, the reader is, at best, unaffected; at worst, they're put off.
+The merits of a good thing don't rest in how it's described but can easily become lost in it.
+In this scenario, the reader is at best unaffected, at worst, they're put off.

 The antidote is to pursue authenticity.
 Organizations of all kinds should avoid being vague and forced, and focus on being concrete and natural when describing the value they bring.